 What are dental implants?

 Dental implants are replacement teeth that look and function just like your natural teeth.
 This makes them great for replacement teeth as you will not lose any functionality in your daily life.
 Other options – dentures, for example – can actually make it more difficult to do things like eat food or speak with a loved one.
+Learn why All-on-4 Dental Implants are better than dentures.
 Dental implants, on the other hand, are the go-to choice for teeth replacements specifically because they function so naturally.
 The biggest deterrent to getting a dental implant for many people is the surgery, but you should not be put off by it.
 The process is not that complicated, and the aftercare is also not overly involved.